PhoebusSi/Alpaca-CoT/README.md

 [![colab](https://img.shields.io/badge/Google-Colab-blue?logo=Google%20Colab)](https://colab.research.google.com/drive/1wfrKqyPkz5BGD1Gkij_cvbUeweIDdRav?usp=sharing)

-This is the repository for the `Alpaca-CoT` project, which aims to build an instruction finetuning (IFT) platform with extensive instruction collection (especially the CoT datasets) and a unified interface for various large language models.
+This is the repository for the `Alpaca-CoT` project, which aims to build an instruction finetuning (IFT) platform with extensive instruction collection (especially the CoT datasets) and a unified interface for various large language models and parameter-efficient methods.
 We are constantly expanding our [instruction-tuning data collection](https://huggingface.co/datasets/QingyiSi/Alpaca-CoT/), and integrating more LLMs and more parameter-efficient methods.
-In addition, we also conduct an in-depth empirical study.
+In addition, we created a new branch [`tabular_llm`](https://github.com/PhoebusSi/Alpaca-CoT/tree/tabular_llm) to build a Tabular LLM for solving Table Intelligence Tasks.

 You are in a warm welcome to provide us with any non-collected instruction-tuning datasets (or their sources).
 We will uniformly format them, train Alpaca model (and other LLMs in the early future) with these datasets, open source the [model checkpoints](https://huggingface.co/QingyiSi/Alpaca-CoT/tree/main), and conduct extensive empirical studies.
 We hope that our project can make a modest contribution to the open-source process of large language models, and reduce its threshold for NLP researchers to get started.